-Unfortunate this key ingredient can not be prescribed directly because it is not USDA approved for over the counter sales and is, in fact, available without a prescription.
+Unfortunately, this key ingredient cannot be prescribed directly because it is not USDA approved for over-the-counter sales and is, in fact, available without a prescription.
 This one single item, not yet patented by a drug company, is available to almost all U. S.citizens for free.

 High School students who were deficient in this one key item, and almost 70 percent of our teens were deficient, were almost two times more likely to be smokers.
 A continued deficiency if this ingredient, reported being necessary for happiness, resulted in a 50% increase in marijuana and alcohol use.

 Long-term deficiencies in this factor were correlated with a huge increase in teen sexual activity.
 That was surprising since we most often have studied added factors that might cause an increase in sexual activity.
 Not many people would believe that a deficiency in a single ingredient necessary for life might increase the sexual activity of teens.